openphacts/OPS-Knime/README.md

 Installing the JSON and SWAGGER nodes
 ------------
-* Download "org.openphacts_1.0.0.zip" and
-* unpack it in the plugins folder of your KNIME installation
+* Download "org.openphacts.utils.json_1.0.0.jar" and put it in the plugins folder of your KNIME installation

 Installing the OpenPHACTS meta nodes
 ----------